GyllingSW/kerberos-demo/Readme.md

 Spring Boot demonstration of Spring Security Kerberos for SSO

 This example will show you how to:
- - Build SSO using Kerberos in an Windows environment
+ - Build SSO using Kerberos in a Windows environment
  - This application is tested running on a Windows 7 desktop
  - AD is Windows Server 2008 R2
  - Clients are MSIE11 and Chrome both running on Window 7 desktop